-- 1. In the business or organization's preceding completed fiscal year, the business or organization JFS of Colorado did not receive: - a.
-80 percent or more of annual gross revenues in U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements. - b. and (2) \$25,000,000 or more in annual gross revenues from U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements:
+1. In the business or organization's preceding completed fiscal year, the business or organization The Salvation Army did not receive (1) 80 percent or more of annual gross revenues in U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements; and (2) \$25,000,000 or more in annual gross revenues from U.S. federal contracts, subcontracts, loans, grants, subgrants, and/or cooperative agreements: